 Are you looking for events and things to do at Christmas in Yorkshire with the kids?
 Have a look at our list of Christmas markets, Winter Wonderlands, attractions and Christmas festivals in York and the rest of Yorkshire.
 The list has grown considerably and is more than ten Yorkshire Christmas events now!
 I have reviewed as many of the Christmas events as possible, so do read the individual reviews if you get chance.
-Also if you have a unicorn mad child in your house, have a look at my round-up of fab unicorn toys ready for Christmas.
+I am updating this and adding events throughout 2018.

-This year will see a special screening of The Snowman in York Minster – accompanied by a full orchestra – how magical will that be?
-Absolutely perfect for York at Chrosymas.
-Following on from their highly acclaimed sell-out tour last December, Carrot Productions are bringing their Snowman magic to York Minster on 16 December with two performances.
-They will also be showing The Nutcracker.
+This year will see a special screening of The Snowman in Beverley Minster – accompanied by a full orchestra – how magical will that be?
+Following on from their highly acclaimed sell-out tour last December, Carrot Productions are bringing their Snowman magic to Beverley Minster on the 27th of December with three performances.
 I suspect tickets will sell out for such a unique event, so do get in quick.
-There are screenings at other cathedrals throughout the UK, including Liverpool, Lichfield, Durham, Worcester and Coventry Cathedrals – as well as the iconic Blackpool Tower Ballroom and beautiful Hull City Hall.
+There are screenings at other cathedrals throughout the UK, so if you are travelling at Christmas, have a look for the one nearest you.

 Photography © Tom Bangbala